threadi/external-files-in-media-library/docs/hooks.md

 ### `eml_settings_tab_settings`

-*Filter the url of a tabs object.*
+*Filter the URL of a tabs object.*

 **Arguments**